kanaria69/Mainecoco/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.